brianom95/brianom95.github.io/_posts/2018-12-10-gaisce-journey.md

     <img width="400" src="/images/presaward5.jpeg">
 </p>

 By the time I graduated college I was in a similar position.
 All requirements done aside from the pesky adventure skills.
-By this time I'd heard a lot of stories of people giving up on this award, including a very close friend of mine.
+By this time, I'd heard a lot of stories of people giving up on this award, including a very close friend of mine.
 Tracking down Stage 9's was still incredibly difficult and I required two assessors for my Stage 8.
 This took a long time.
 Finally in 2018 it was done.
-After 9 years I had ticked the final box.
+After 9 years, I had ticked the final box.

 Calling into my old scout leaders to go through the final signatures and send the books off was a wonderful experience, something I had really looked forward to.
 Their influence has been everything in what I've achieved and I'm eternally grateful for the time they took to mentor and guide me.
 Adrian and Trish, from the bottom of my heart, thank you.

 The closeout was not without difficulties.
 The Scouting Ireland office threw up constant issues and reasons why they wouldn't award it.
 Changing requirements, new assessment procedures, the fact I hadn't maintained membership for two of the nine years so those wouldn't count, among other things.
 To be honest, it left a sour taste in my mouth and made me appreciate how we were shielded from the politics of the organisation during my time as a youth member.
 I was happy to pay whatever money they wanted, and luckily I had saved the original (unedited) requirements to prove what I had done was by the book at the time, but it upset me to think of people who may have jumped through all the hoops just to be turned away at this point, as many were.
 That was not me however and I fought and fought until I persevered!

 The first award ceremony was for the Chief Scout Award in Trinity College Dublin.
-The Rover award had now been available for ten years, and amazingly (but not surprisingly) I was the fourth ever recipient of it.
+The Rover award had now been available for ten years, and amazingly (but not surprisingly), I was the fourth ever recipient of it.
 This is a testament to the difficulty of the task, and I've great respect for the others that have also, and since completed it.
-All previous difficulties aside the ceremony was a lovely day.
+All previous difficulties aside, the ceremony was a lovely day.

 <p align="center" width="100%">
     <img width="400" src="/images/presaward6.jpeg">